lithops-cloud/lithops/runtime/gcp_cloudrun/README.md

     If you need some Python modules (or other system libraries) which are not included in the default container image, it is possible to build your own Lithops runtime with all of them.

-    This option is based on building a local container image, deploy it to GCR and use it as a Lithops base runtime.
+    This alternative usage is based on building a local container image, deploying it to Artifact Registry, and using it as a Lithops base runtime.
     Project provides some skeletons of Docker images, for example:

     * [Dockerfile](Dockerfile)